Changissnz/selfinterest/README.md

 a need to continue life for whatever purpose, according to the self's understanding of their self-interest.
-The self, through their experiential existence in differences such as the dualities of strength with weakness and satisfaction with suffering, arrives at the conclusion of dichotomies possibly detrimental to them; this conclusion would be dismissed for their intents and purposes if not for their self-interest's acceptance of the validity behind separatist representations of what-is and what-was.
+The self, through their experiential existence in differences such as the dualities of strength with weakness and satisfaction with suffering, arrives at the conclusion that there are dichotomies possibly detrimental to them; this conclusion would be dismissed for their intents and purposes if not for their self-interest's acceptance of the validity behind separatist representations of what-is and what-was.
 The phenomena that involves the interaction between the internalist mechanisms of the self and their external implies that self-interest is not a self-contained force, even when the self has a natural-like repulsion to their outward expression.
 Some particular categories of sentient practices, due to self-interest, exemplify economical mindfulness.
 During the time of colonial India, for example, there are anecdotes that stated the British were cold, distanced, and humorless to likewise unfunny Indians (however, the author of this writing recalls these anecdotes from memory and cannot find the specific source to cite, as of the time of this writing).
 The archetype of the British as being witty and entertaining was not found in these anecdotes, and this archetype is from that of their media.
 The British in colonial India were not professional entertainers.
 Their roles were predominantly soldier, diplomat, and businessman.
-Every single one of these roles requires appropriate acts in behavior, fitting for the context.
+Every single one of these roles require appropriate acts in behavior, fitting for the context.
 Out of the many accomplishments from India, humor and comedy are not at the top of their list.
 This statement is one of perspective.
 The Britons had to "mirror" Indians of colonial India, to certain extents.
 Britons in Colonial India provide one example of economical human beings.
-Instead of expressing from the basis of their national origin, synergy for equilibriums connected to cooperation was done out for the self-interests.
+Instead of expressing from the basis of their national origin, synergy for equilibriums connected to cooperation was done for the self-interests.
+This analysis is not without the fault of surreptitiously downplaying the context that Britons of colonial India were in.
+Obviously, they were in another region of the world, predominated in numbers by natives there, and for them to act as if they were back in Britain would make them out of touch with their surroundings.